Director - Melbourne

 Counsellor and Disability Practitioner.

-Peter works and lectures in disability, counselling and employment related areas in Australia, Singapore and New Zealand and annually attends a think tank in Montana, USA run by the Centre for Social Capital working on issues related to disability employment, along with visiting providers and officials in the USA.
-He has just completed two terms as a member of the Maroondah Disability Advisory Committee.
+Peter consults, research's and lectures on disability, transition and employment related areas in Australia, Singapore and New Zealand and annually attends a think tank in Montana, USA run by the Centre for Social Capital working on issues related to disability employment, along with visiting providers and officials in the USA.
+He recently completed two terms as a member of the Maroondah Disability Advisory Committee.
 As part of our development of Customised Employment training for Australia, Peter has undertaken comprehensive training and certification in the USA.
 This is to ensure that contextualisation for Australia maintains the integrity of practice vital to ensuring true evidence based practice is delivered and itegrity of practice is maintained.
 Peter spends a significant part of the year overseas working and developing skills in relation to organisational change in the disability employment space in both open employment and supported employment.

 Contact: 61 427 813840